ArbiNazari/WanderLust/README.md

  ## WanderLust - Application Design and Concept

  Have you ever been hesitant to share your ideas and creativities in the same boring social media platform?
-Or do you constantly worry about your privacy being sold?
+Or do you constantly worry about your private information being sold?

- In a world full of trolls, likes, dislikes and censorship, WanderLust.com is a platform designed to display the creativity of individuals and businesses without the agony of third party influences - also AD free.
+ In a world full of internet trolls, likes, dislikes and censorship, WanderLust.com is a platform designed to display the creativity of individuals and businesses without the agony of third party influences - also AD free.